Amputation Lawyer in California

 - Injury on private or public property – Landlords who do not properly maintain a property can put their tenants or visitors at risk.
 Poorly maintained stairs, elevators or garage doors can cause serious injuries, including amputations.

-Compensation for Amputation Injuries
+Compensation for Amputation Injuries in California

 Needing to have a limb amputated due to the negligence of another person or entity completely changes a person’s life.
 It affects the victim physically, psychologically and financially.
 In most cases, the amputation victim cannot return to their normal life or work in the same capacity as before the injury.
 This affects their income and consequently their family as well.